dodsonphillip62/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

 This quote reminds us that optimizing code before it's necessary can often lead to more problems down the line, such as increased complexity and decreased readability.
 It's important to write clean, maintainable code first, and only optimize when profiling indicates a bottleneck.

+# 2023-12-03
+- "Premature optimization is the root of all evil." - Donald Knuth

+Optimizing code before it's necessary can lead to overly complex and difficult-to-maintain code.
+It's better to write simple, clear code first and optimize only when profiling indicates that a particular section of code is a performance bottleneck.